macex89/thebridgecdptenero23/01 - RampUp/Modulo 3 - Fundamentos de Administración de sistemas/Power Shell/README.md

 }
 ```

-* Con If vamosa poderutilizaroperadorescomo-eq, no funciona==:
+* Con If vamosa poder utilizar operadores como-eq, no funciona==:
 ```powershell
 $value = Get-MysteryValue
 if ( 5 -eq $value ) {